MHLinh/green-team/README.md

 <details>
   <summary>12. cancellationMonthly</summary>

-  - Returns total number and rate of cancelled bookings made, bookings started, bookings ended, bookings started and ended in a given date range.
+  - Returns total number and rate of cancelled bookings made, bookings started, bookings ended, bookings started and ended in a given time period.
-  - Returns the number and rate of cancelled bookings made, bookings started, bookings ended, bookings started and ended in a given month in a given date range.
+  - Returns the number and rate of cancelled bookings made, bookings started, bookings ended, bookings started and ended in a given month in a given time period.
   - Suggested graphs: Bar chart
   - Example message:
   ```